New Bike Buying – Importance of Break-in Period – Check-Up, Tune-up

 - A pump

-Another very useful tool is a torque wrench, especially for carbon bikes.
-This tool helps you tighten each bolt with the perfect amount of force, eliminating the chance of damage caused by over-tightening.
-Additionally, carbon paste is needed for carbon parts instead of regular bike grease.
+Another handy tool is a torque wrench, especially for carbon bikes.
+This tool helps you tighten each bolt to the ideal torque, eliminating the chance of damage caused by over-tightening.
+Carbon paste is also needed in the assembly where carbon meets carbon or metal instead of regular bike grease.

 Before starting, open your manual to step one and read the instructions, using this guide as further support.

 Firstly, rub a small amount of bike grease/carbon assembly paste inside your seat tube.
-Then, take your seat post and insert it into the seat tube, tightening the corresponding bolt with your hex keys or torque wrench.
+Then, insert your seat post into the seat tube, tightening the corresponding bolt with your hex keys or torque wrench.

 Do not tighten anything very hard, just enough to secure the bolt without slipping.
 Finally, clean any excess grease with a fresh cloth.